Revisiting Neutrino Masses In Clockwork Models: Phenomenological Signatures

 to write it as \cite{ibarra2018clockwork}

+with $\chi_i$ fields representing the mass eigenstates.
 Once the Higgs achieves a \textit{vev} and breaks the SM symmetry, the physical basis once again rotates.
 Using SVD the rotation of left $N_L$ = U$N'_L$ and right basis $N_R$ = V$N'_R$ is determined.
 The terms giving mass to $N_L$ and $N_R$ after Higgs achieves \textit{vev} are

 $m_{\nu}^D$ has the form of diagonal matrix and $M_{int}$ matrix has only one non-zero row in these basis.
 Using the fact that diagonalization of the matrix $m_{\nu}^D$ + $M_{int}$ with U and V unitary matrices does not guarantee the diagonalization of the individual matrix $m_{\nu}^D$ and $M_{int}$ by these same unitary matrices, we find that SM Higgs gets mass corrections also from the fermionic-loops in which running fermions are not the same.
 The interaction of Higgs with new fields is covered by the following lagrangian :